Surge (drink): Early years

-While preparations for the US launch were underway, a cry for help came in from the Norwegian Division, who were battling a successful launch of Mountain Dew in their market.
-Because the Surge brand was already registered by another firm, the product was launched as "Urge".
+While preparations for the US launch were underway, the Norwegian branch of Coca-Cola was battling a successful launch of Mountain Dew in their market.
+Because the Surge brand was already registered by another firm, the product was launched as "Urge" and bottled by Ringnes, bottler of other Coca-Cola products at the time.
+It was seen as a competitor of the Norwegian orange soda Solo, also bottled by Ringnes.
+The Norwegian market was chosen as a test market due to high consumption of carbonated beverages – then fifth worldwide – and its small population, making it easy to get feedback quickly.

 Local food regulation prevented the bright green color from being used, so it was launched with a pale, more natural juice drink look and given a slight orange taste to match the flavor with the color.
+The label's color was described as "grungy green and orange", which were noted as being fashionable at the time.

+The product sold well, particularly among the 12–19 age group, leading to its worldwide release.
+By the end of January 1997, the product had reached 2.2% market share in Norway.
+The sale of Surge in North America began on January 13, 1997, when the drink was released to 140 markets across the United States.
+Its release was accompanied by a $50 million nationwide marketing campaign that led to high sales and popularity.
+A few years after the release, sales began to slip.
+Surge continued to be sold in vending machines, and 5 ft 7 in promotional coolers.
+The Surge coolers were placed in high traffic areas in gas stations as a key promotion to push sales away from competitors coolers in the back of stores all over the United States.
+Surge could be found in cans and fountain drinks until its eventual discontinuation in 2003.

 Until September 15, 2014, when Coca-Cola re-released Surge, Norway was the only country where one could still buy a similar soft drink in any form, as the original Surge recipe was still popular there.

 Surge was widely associated with the extreme sports lifestyle, with television commercials similar to those used by Mountain Dew at the time.
+The drink was also prominently advertised by World Championship Wrestling, with product placement on WCW Monday Nitro and pay-per-view.
 Coca-Cola also used provocative catchphrases to market Surge to extreme sports enthusiasts and teenagers alike.
 Some of these catchphrases included "Feed the Rush", "Life's a Scream" and the references to Surge as "A Fully Loaded Citrus Soda."
-Further touted was the fact that Surge had a considerable number of carbohydrates, hence the "with carbos" tagline that was occasionally used in the marketing campaigns to emphasize the fact that Surge was supposed to be more than a soda, but an energy drink as well.
+Further touted was that Surge had a considerable number of carbohydrates, hence the "with carbos" tagline that was occasionally used in the marketing campaigns to emphasize the fact that Surge was supposed to be more than a soda, but an energy drink as well.

-After its inception, Surge's logo was updated and redesigned to a sharper and more modern look by a graphic designer/marketer named Colin Nekritz.
+After its inception, Surge's logo was updated and redesigned to a sharper and more modern look by graphic designer and marketer Colin Nekritz.